lifebit-ai/jupyterlab-with-java-kernel/README.md

 ### 2. Create a new conda environment with the scijava-jupyter-kernel library

-The library provides a JupyterLab kernel with Java
+The library provides a JupyterLab kernel with Java.
+Official documentation and the source code of the library that enables the use of Java in a jupyter notebook can be found here https://github.com/scijava/scijava-jupyter-kernel.

 ```
 conda create --name java  scijava-jupyter-kernel -y